 Headed on a beach vacation?
 Use our essential beach packing list to help you pack everything you’ll need for a relaxing beach getaway.
 Best of all, it can save you money, since packing the right things now will keep you from having to repurchase items once you arrive.
-(Just click on the below image or this link to download, edit, or print).

 Let other people sweat the small stuff, and streamline your list of hot weather must-haves so you look cool, even when the temperature isn’t.
 Here’s what to pack for the beach—without overpacking.